manymoments/manymoments.github.io/_posts/2022-11-24-two-round-HS.md

 1. Given a 3-tuple $(v, val, val{-}proof$:
     1. Check that $view(my{-}lock) = 0$.
-    2. Output true if $EV_{\text{consensus}}(val, val{-}proof)=1$.
+    2. Check that $EV_{\text{consensus}}(val, val{-}proof)=1$.
 2. Otherwise, given a 3-tuple $(v, p, p{-}proof)$:
     1. Check that $p{-}proof$ is a valid lock-certificate $LC(v',p')$ for view $v'$ and value $p'$.
     2. Check that $view(my{-}lock) \leq v'$
-    3. Output true of $p=p'$.
+    3. Check that of $p=p'$.

-In words: the check makes sure that the proposed value has a valid lock-certificate that has a view that is at least as high as the view of the lock-certificate this server currently holds.
+In words: the external validity check (inside the locked broadcast) makes sure that the proposed value has a valid lock-certificate that has a view that is at least as high as the view of the lock-certificate this server currently holds.

 The ```TNDRMNT-RML(v)```  and $EV_{\text{LB-TNDRMNT}}$ are defined.
 This fully defines the single-shot consensus protocol.
 Let's prove Agreement and Liveness (the Validity argument is the same as in PBFT).